WGBH-MLA/stocksales/wordpress/wp-content/plugins/formidable/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.3.2 =
+* New: RGB and RGBA color values will now be fixed automatically on save if incomplete to avoid broken CSS.

-= 5.2.03 =
+= 5.3.1 =
-* New: Updated how unique field and form keys are generated for shorter unique keys.
-* New: Added a new frm_unique_field_key_separator filter for unique field keys.
-* New: Added a new frm_saved_errors filter for extending custom form validation.
+* New: Unlocked application templates now appear at the top of the list of templates.
+* New: Improved the responsiveness of the cards on the Application dashboard page.
-* Fix: Fixed a conflict with All in One SEO that was causing multiselect dropdowns to appear larger than expected.
+* Fix: Prevent a conflict with All in One SEO that was preventing CSS from loading at all when the only on applicable pages setting is selected.

-= 5.2.02.01 =
-* Fix: Fixed a conflict with Duplicator Pro that was causing dropdowns to break after updating to Bootstrap 4.
-* Fix: Bottom margins were removed from credit card and address fields with last release and have been added back.
-* Fix: Imported templates with multiple forms were getting imported with the wrong name.
-* Fix: Clicking to install a quiz template was copying the NEW html into the form name input.
+* Fix: An unexpected add new button was appearing on a few pages and has been removed.
+* Fix: Prevent a fatal error in PHP8 that happens on sites with an unexpected empty string gmt_offset option set.

-= 5.2.02 =
+= 5.3 =
-* Updated Bootstrap to version 4.6.1.
-* New: Name fields will be automatically used to define entry names if available.
-* New: Added setting to update privileged access message.
-* Fix: Section icon dropdown toggles were not displaying updated changes.
-* Fix: Prevent a PHP 8.1 deprecation message where null was being passed to substr.
-* Fix: Name fields with no descriptions were still displaying bottom margins.
+* New: Added a new applications page for displaying available Formidable application templates.
+* New: Imported views and pages with [formidable] and [display-frm-data] shortcodes will now replace old form and view ids with the new imported ids.
+* New: Imported forms will now replace the old field ids with new field ids when the id is used in a field_id shortcode option.
+* Fix: Field id values were not always properly updating when duplicating a form depending on the order of the fields.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>